 She currently serves as Client Relations Manager for Starlight and StarLadies Racing (read more about these partnerships on her Racing Partnerships page) and remains an active ambassador for horse racing, the sport she has been involved with since her earliest memory.

 But life cannot be all about work!
 That’s where the wine comes in…and the clean living!
 Donna’s passion for health and wellness began in 1988, shortly after becoming a jockey and realizing that as a paid professional athlete it was her responsibility to show up as the best version of herself.
 With her thumb always on the pulse of what’s new and exciting in the health and wellness genre, her most recent passion is Scout & Cellar wines.
 Most wines didn’t sit well with her and so she just didn’t drink it.
 Find out more about this here.

 Little known fact: Donna received her certification to teach Bikram Yoga in 2016 and has practiced yoga for 23 years.
 She started working out when she became a jockey, as a way to be as strong and fit as her (mostly male) competitors, but loved the feeling of feeling well!
 And so her workouts have continued: yoga, weight-training, spinning, sculpting… you name it.
 Like she says on her Healthy Living page, it’s not about “looking good” it’s about “living good”!
 (Yes, she knows that it’s living “well” but it didn’t quite work here as well as “good” did.)

 A big believer in giving back, she also takes an active role in the community in multiple roles from advocating for thoroughbred aftercare to supporting backstretch resource services.
-Donna currently serves on the Executive Boards of both the Thoroughbred Aftercare Alliance, the Brain Injury Alliance of Kentucky, and the Thoroughbred Idea Foundation and, as a former Board member of the Backside Learning Center (at Churchill Downs), she continues to advocate for the organization through her fundraising efforts.
+Donna currently serves on the Executive Boards of the Thoroughbred Aftercare Alliance, the Brain Injury Alliance of Kentucky, and the Thoroughbred Idea Foundation.
+As a former Board member of the Backside Learning Center (at Churchill Downs), she continues to advocate for the organization through her fundraising efforts.
 Brothers also assists the Thoroughbred Retirement Foundation’s fundraising efforts by participating in many of their events.